The DeltaQuad has been optimized for payload integration. The payload integration features consist of the following;

 It is recommended to perform a sensor calibration when integrating any additional payload containing any electric or metallic components.

 The onboard computer exposes mavlink locally and over the 4G VPN network on UDP port 14550.
-If integrating additional applications on the secondary computer, make sure your application does not flood the onboard computers CPU, this could result in loss of Telemetry and/or DSPS functionality.
+If integrating additional applications on the secondary computer, make sure your application does not flood the onboard computers CPU, this could result in loss of Telemetry.